vojtechkral/bard/doc/book/migration-2.md

 ### Hovorka

-The Hovorka format now needs to explicitly defined so as to be distinguished from the general XML AST output.
+The Hovorka format must now be explicitly defined to be distinguished from the general XML AST output.
 Add the following in the relevant `[[output]]`:

 ```toml
 format = "hovorka"